An appointment without term is authorized by the Board of Trustees upon the recommendation of the president.

 The protection of academic freedom by a guarantee of permanent tenure, therefore, represents an important part of the continuous effort that must be made to preserve the freedom of thought and speech that is the breath of life for a democratic society.
 This being so, then, tenure imposes upon all who receive it the reciprocal obligation to make the fullest use of such freedom and to carry the results of honest and imaginative inquiry to the larger society even though this act may challenge cherished beliefs and established institutions.
 Tenure requires also that faculty members foster freedom of inquiry for their colleagues and their students and respect the virtues of intellectual integrity and the claims of reason and evidence.

 2. The Timing of the Tenure Decision

-As already indicated, an academic faculty member whose first regular full-time appointment is at Amherst College will normally be considered for tenure in his or her seventh year at the college.
+As already indicated, faculty members whose first regular full-time appointment is at Amherst College will normally be considered for tenure in their seventh year at the college.
 In exceptional circumstances, a department may, with the agreement of the faculty member, make a recommendation for tenure before the seventh year.
 A faculty member failing to receive a positive tenure decision will not normally be considered again for tenure.
-A faculty member who is denied tenure in or before the seventh year will, if he or she wishes, have a terminal appointment for the academic year after the year in which a tenure decision is made.
-If more than one year remains in such a person's appointment following a negative tenure decision, then the faculty member may fulfill the remaining time of appointment until the end of the eighth year with the understanding that upon completion of this time employment by the college ends.
+Faculty members who are denied tenure in or before the seventh year will, if they wish, have a terminal appointment for the academic year after the year in which a tenure decision is made.
+If more than one year remains in such persons' appointment following a negative tenure decision, then faculty members may fulfill their remaining time of appointment until the end of the eighth year with the understanding that upon completion of this time employment by the college ends.
 (For exceptions to this schedule, see D, 5 above.)

 3. The Criteria for Tenure